Peer-reviewed veterinary case report

 Plain-English summary

-A three-month-old female toy poodle was brought to the clinic because she had stopped eating, was very tired, had diarrhea, and was vomiting.
-The veterinarian diagnosed her with canine parvovirus (CPV-2), a serious illness that can be deadly, especially in puppies.
-Tests confirmed the presence of the virus in her blood and stool.
-After receiving treatment, the dog made a full recovery.
-This case highlights the importance of being aware of CPV-2, even in vaccinated dogs, to ensure they stay safe and healthy.
+A 3-month-old female Toy Poodle was brought to the vet because she was not eating, had diarrhea, was very tired, and was vomiting.
+Tests confirmed she had canine parvovirus (CPV-2), a serious illness that can be deadly, especially in puppies.
+Fortunately, after receiving treatment, the puppy made a full recovery.
+This case highlights the importance of being aware of parvovirus, even in vaccinated dogs.

 Abstract